IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The feedback from the receiver is assumed to consist of the following elements:

-* data_units_acked and data_units_acked_ce: A list of received data units' sequence numbers and an indication if data units are ECN-CE marked.
+* data_units_acked and : A list of received data units' sequence numbers.

+* data_units_acked_ce: An indication if data units are ECN-CE marked.
   The ECN status can be either per data unit or an accumulated count of ECN-CE marked data units.

 * bytes_newly_acked (0): Number of bytes newly ACKed, reset to 0 when congestion
   window is updated [byte].